About: Overview: Passing the HSAs

 All students who entered 9th grade in or after 2005 are required to take and pass the High School Assessments in order to graduate, including students in special education, English language learners (ELLs), and students with 504 plans.
 (Students who entered 9th grade in or before 2004 are required only to take the HSAs.)

-There are two ways to fulfill the HSA requirement:
+There are three ways to fulfill the HSA requirement:

-• Students can earn a passing score on all four exams; or
+• Students can earn a passing score on all three exams; or

-• Students can use the combined-score option, which requires earning a total score of at least 1602.
-The combined-score option allows students to offset lower performance on one exam with higher performance on another.
+• Students can use the combined-score option, which requires earning a total score of at least 1208.
+The combined-score option allows students to offset lower performance on one exam with higher performance on another; or

 Topic Area Passing Score